Liver function tests: Gamma-glutamyltransferase (GGT)

 GGT is a microsomal enzyme found in hepatocytes, biliary epithelial cells, renal tubules, pancreas, and intestines.
 It helps in glutathione metabolism by transporting peptides across the cell membrane.
 Much like ALP, GGT measurements are usually elevated if cholestasis is present.
 In acute viral hepatitis, the GGT levels can peak at 2nd and 3rd week of illness, and remained elevated at 6 weeks of illness.
 GGT is also elevated in 30% of the hepatitis C patients.
 GGT can increase by 10 times in alcoholism.
 GGT can increase by 2 to 3 times in 50% of the patients with non-alcoholic liver disease.
-When GGT levels is elevated, the triglyceride level is elevated also.
+When GGT levels are elevated, the triglyceride level is elevated also.
 With insulin treatment, the GGT level can reduce.
 Other causes of elevated GGT are: diabetes mellitus, acute pancreatitis, myocardial infarction, anorexia nervosa, Guillain–Barré syndrome, hyperthyroidism, obesity and myotonic dystrophy.

 In pregnancy conditions GGT activity is reduced in 2nd and 3rd trimesters.
 In hyperemesis gravidarum, GGT level value can reach 45 IU/L, 17 IU/L in pre-eclampsia, and 35 IU/L in HELPP syndrome.